2006 San Diego Chargers season: Schedule

+Game summaries

 Week 1: at Oakland Raiders

-at McAfee Coliseum, Oakland, California

 The Chargers opened the season on September 11, 2006, with a 27–0 victory over the division rival Oakland Raiders.
 This second game of a Monday Night Football doubleheader marked the first time the Chargers had shut out the Raiders since a 44–0 win in 1961.

 LaDainian Tomlinson led the Chargers with 31 carries for 131 yards, while Philip Rivers, in his debut as an NFL starting quarterback, completed 8 of 11 pass attempts for 108 yards with one touchdown pass and no interceptions.
 The Chargers' defense stifled the Raiders' running game, holding Raiders RB Lamont Jordan to 20 yards on 10 carries, and recorded 9 quarterback sacks against Raiders QBs Aaron Brooks and Andrew Walter.
 Three of those sacks belonged to second-year LB Shawne Merriman.

 With the win, the Chargers extended their winning streak against Oakland to six games, while head coach Marty Schottenheimer improved his head coaching record against the Raiders to 26–7.
 Schottenheimer also earned his 187th career victory, passing Chuck Knox to become the seventh-winning-est head coach in NFL history.

 That shutout also marked the second time ever that Oakland had been shut out in their own stadium, the second being the Denver Broncos and the third being the St. Louis Rams as the Chargers picked up their 6th straight win over the Raiders and started their season 1–0.

 Week 2: vs. Tennessee Titans

-at Qualcomm Stadium, San Diego

 The Chargers hosted the Tennessee Titans in their Week 2 home-opener, winning 40–7.
 Tomlinson rushed for two touchdowns and tied Lance Alworth for the Chargers record for most career touchdowns with 83.
 Vince Young spoiled the Chargers bid for a second straight shutout by throwing a touchdown pass late in the fourth quarter, though the 7 straight quarters of holding the opponent scoreless were the most to open a season since the 1977 Raiders.
 With the win, the Chargers went into their bye week at 2–0.

 Philip Rivers completed 25 passes out of 35 attempts, racking up 235 yards and a touchdown.